When a Frenzied Drowning Victim Overpowers His Savior Is There Anything More Tragic? Panic & Anxiety Must Be Controlled

 A Programmed Positive Self Designed Statement

 This friend of mine designed a statement that appealed to her: “You are God’s Child and you have been given Dominion over your Brain.
 Calm down!”
 You can make up your own Mini Declaration.
-Choose it in the calm state that makes you smile and design it for ease of access when you are feeling panicky.

 It can be nonsensical like: “I feel more like I do now than I did when I came in”.
 Or something that is just a silly self-created rhyme that will make you smile.
 Or something Biblical, or foreign or comic or Shakespearean.
 The point is that you should have something that you can pull out of your mental pocket like a shiny key chain and use it to “get your own attention”.
-The purpose is to stop that adrenaline flood.

 This Leads to Positive Internal Dialogue